Paying for Utilities

 - To find the nearest place to apply for LIHEAP, go to this website: https://humanrights.iowa.gov/dcaa/where-apply .or call your local Community Action Agency.

 Gas and electric utilities are required to offer you a reasonable payment plan if you have not been able to pay your gas or electric bills.
 The rules are slightly different for very small (fewer than 10,000 customers) and all municipal (city) owned electric utilities and cooperatives.

 - Whether a payment plan is “reasonable” depends on a number of factors, including your ability to pay.

-If you have been unable to keep up with your utility bills, you should contact your utility to negotiate a reasonable payment plan.
+If you have been unable to keep up with your utility bills, you should contact your utility to request and negotiate a reasonable payment plan.

 - You must be offered this type of payment plan unless you are behind on an existing payment plan (and sometimes, even if you have defaulted on an existing plan, as explained below).